You are called. You are chosen.

 The process encompasses four main goals: learning about the faith, developing a practice of prayer and liturgical worship, joining a community of faith, and leading a life of service.
 This is accomplished through a series of ceremonies in the church (called Rites) and time spent in study and prayer with others.
 The normative time for adults to receive the sacraments of Baptism, Eucharist, and Confirmation is during the Easter Vigil each year.

 The process begins with a brief interview to help determine the best path towards initiation.
-This can be set up by contacting Mike Ingram or calling the parish office.
+This can be set up by contacting Shaughn Phillips or calling the parish office.